FrozenHearth/TodoListFractal/README.md

 ## Todo-List

-1. A simple todo-list made using React, React-Router & Redux.
+1. A todo-list made using React, React-Router & Redux.
-2. Used plain CSS for styling and localStorage for persisting data on reload.
-3. Used Redux-Toastr for showing toastr messages.
+2. Used Redux-Toastr for showing toastr messages.

 ## Steps to run this project locally: